albipuliga/molecular-docking-hpc/README.md

 # Molecular Docking Optimization with HPC

 This project demonstrates the power of **High-Performance Computing (HPC)** in molecular docking simulations by implementing parallelization techniques with **OpenMP**.
-Using AutoDock Vina as the core docking engine, the project provides a comprehensive benchmarking system to analyze performance improvements across different threading configurations.
+Using [**RDKit**](https://www.rdkit.org/) as the core docking engine, the project provides a comprehensive benchmarking system to analyze performance improvements across different threading configurations.

 ## Table of Contents